Conectric/conectric-usb-gateway/README.md

 ```

 Insert the Conectric USB stick into your computer then insert the batteries into your motion sensor(s).
 Trigger a motion sensor by waving at it, which should cause a motion event to be reported in your Slack channel.
 Subsequent messages will be sent to Slack when motion is detected if `TEMPERATURE_REPORTING_INTERVAL` seconds or more have passed since the last motion event was seen.

+We also published an overview of how to set up and use this example as an [article on Medium](https://medium.com/conectric-networks/movement-alerts-in-slack-with-conectrics-motion-sensor-iot-gateway-for-node-js-fcc77529e210).

 ### Example 5: Post Temperature Data to Elasticsearch